Estimote/Android-Fleet-Management-SDK/README.md

 SDK Demos are located in [Demos](https://github.com/Estimote/Android-SDK/tree/master/Demos) directory.
 You can easily build it with [Gradle](http://www.gradle.org/) by typing `gradlew installDebug` (or `gradlew.bat installDebug` on Windows) in terminal when your device is connected to computer.
 If you use [Android Studio](http://developer.android.com/tools/studio/index.html) you can just simply open `build.gradle`.

 Demos include samples for ranging beacons, monitoring beacons, nearable discovery, calculating distance between beacon and the device and also changing minor value of the beacon.

+## Android M and runtime permissions

+Depending on Android platform you need different permissions to be granted.
+It is recommended to implement future proof Android M runtime permissions model.

+ In order to reliably detect beacons following conditions must be met:
+  - Bluetooth permissions are granted (android.permission.BLUETOOTH and android.permission.BLUETOOTH_ADMIN).
+This is done automatically if you use Estimote SDK.
+  - `BeaconService` is declared in `AndroidManifest.xml`.
+This is done automatically if you use Estimote SDK.
+  - If running on Android M or later, Location Services must be turned on.
+  -  If running on Android M or later and your app is targeting SDK < 23 (M), any location permission (`ACCESS_COARSE_LOCATION` or `ACCESS_FINE_LOCATION`) must be granted for <b>background</b> beacon detection.
+  - If running on Android M or later and your app is targeting SDK >= 23 (M), any location permission (`ACCESS_COARSE_LOCATION` or `ACCESS_FINE_LOCATION` must be granted.

+Sounds difficult?
+No worries.
+From time to time SDK will put warning in device logs what is missing.
+You can use the `SystemRequirementsChecker#check` method to determine which requirements are not met for beacon detection.

+ Use `SystemRequirementsChecker#checkWithDefaultDialogs` method in your activity for a convenient way to ask for all permissions and rights.
+It's all handled by the SDK, and should be of great help if you want to get up and running quickly.

 ## Tutorials